Pokomo people: Kijo

-Kijo was a Council of Elders who were very powerful.
-They had absolute power to excommunicate, imprison and execute those who had been found guilty by the Gasa.
-Execution was by tying a heavy stone around the neck of the individual and throwing him/her into the River Tana.
+The Kijo was a council of elders with the authority to excommunicate, imprison, or execute individuals found guilty by the Gasa.
+Execution was carried out by tying a heavy stone around the individual's neck and throwing them into the River Tana.

-At times during the year people would gather near the sacred places (Ngaji) in the night singing and dancing and the Kijo leader would emerge from the sacred forest in the middle of the night walking on poles covered with a white dress and his face covered with a mask.
-He walked around and danced to the sound of beating drums and returned to the forest, leaving behind a hysterical crowd of people believing that their issues had been solved spiritually.
-The main sacred places were Mji wa Walevu (Elders village), Nkozi and Laini Keya located near Kone village.
+At certain times of the year, people would gather near the sacred places (Ngaji) at night to sing and dance.
+The Kijo leader would emerge from the sacred forest in the middle of the night, walking on stilts, wearing a white dress, and covering his face with a mask.
+He would walk around and dance to the sound of beating drums before returning to the forest, leaving the crowd believing their issues had been resolved spiritually.
+The main sacred places were Mji wa Walevu (Elders' village), Nkozi, and Laini Keya, located near Kone village.

-Nkozi, the mother village of Kitere was located in the flood plains of River Tana.
+Nkozi, the mother village of Kitere, was located in the flood plains of the River Tana.
 It was the centre of the Kijo.
-Before someone becomes a Mkijo he undergoes an activity known as Kuyumia Ngaji that was only done at Nkozi.
+Before someone became a Mkijo, they underwent an activity known as Kuyumia Ngaji, which was only performed at Nkozi.
 Nkozi flooded twice a year, leading locals to move elsewhere.
-During flood seasons, people erected structures above the water level, which are known in the Pokomo community as Mahandaki.
-The people would live on top of these structures.
-In 1946 the floods were unusually high and residents were marooned for days; these floods were named Seli ya Nkozi, loosely translated to mean the Nkozi jail cell; the floods covered areas that the yearly floods did not.
+During flood seasons, people erected structures above the water level known as Mahandaki, where they would live.
+In 1946, the floods were unusually high, and residents were marooned for days; these floods were named Seli ya Nkozi (loosely translated as the Nkozi jail cell) because they covered areas that the yearly floods did not.
 It was said that haunting spirits (Maseha) lived at Kitere village.

-Others said that ancestors of Nkozi people could be heard talking at Kitere village and that these haunting spirits would sing and dance Miri (a Pokomo dance) and could be heard singing, dancing and playing with a famous song at Ndera - mpanzi mpanzi kuniyawa... nakwenda Kitere...
-People from Mnazini village south of Nkozi would travel northwards in the direction of Nkozi where the singing was heard from the other side, and those from Nkozi would heading south toward Mnazini village.
-They would eventually meet on the way, wondering where the singing and dancing was really coming from; They singers were said to be Maseha (evil spirit beings).
+According to local folklore, the ancestors of the Nkozi people could be heard talking at Kitere village, and these haunting spirits would sing and dance Miri (a Pokomo dance).
+They were said to sing a famous song from Ndera: mpanzi mpanzi kuniyawa... nakwenda Kitere...
+People from Mnazini village, south of Nkozi, would travel northwards toward Nkozi where the singing was heard, and those from Nkozi would head south toward Mnazini village.
+They would eventually meet on the way, wondering where the singing and dancing were originating.
+The singers were believed to be Maseha (spirit beings).

-This made it difficult for anybody to dare to settle and live at Kitere village.
-However, after 1946 floods Nkozi and its surroundings were covered with water the community fled Nkozi in canoes and moved to Kitere village.
-Before settling at Kitere village religious cleansing rituals were conducted to drive away the haunting spirits.
+This discouraged settlement at Kitere village.
+However, after the 1946 floods covered Nkozi and its surroundings, the community fled in canoes and relocated to Kitere village.
+Before settling there, religious cleansing rituals were conducted to drive away the haunting spirits.